PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 ## Create forces

-Create a centering force at the center of the screen that pulls all data towards it:
+Let's create a centering force at the center of the screen that pulls all elements towards it.
+Adjust the code we added in the previous step so it looks like below.  **NOTE**, we only add `.force("center_force", d3.forceCenter(WIDTH / 2, HEIGHT / 2))` to the previous code:

 ```javascript
 d3.forceSimulation()